omlad93/Computer_Communication/README.md

 ## Assumptions
 1. Files:
-   We assumed that the input file passed to the exists in the system.
+   We assumed that the input file passed to the sender exists in the system.
    In case it doesn't exists, the program exiting (returns 0), and presenting an error.
+   File names are limited for maximum length defined by `MAX_LENGTH` parameter set by default to 1993 Bytes.

 2. Buffer Lengths:
    While the buffer used to write & read data is allocated dynamically (according to message size) other buffers are limited.
-   File names are limited by a parameter `MAX_LENGTH` set by default to 1993 Bytes.
    Buffers for the initial message (of data size) is limited by a parameter `SHORT_MESSAGE` se by default to 10 Bytes. parameter `ENCODED` and `DECODED` are limiting buffer according to hamming requirements.

 3. Noise:
     We assumed a bit can be flipped only once in the channel.
 Allowing bits to be flipped more then once is adding complexity to the calculation, in addition to making the problem less complicated, since a bit can be either flipped or not.
     An even number of flips (per bit) is qual to zero, just as odd number of flips (per bit) is equal to a single flip.

 ## Hamming Error-Correction-Code
-We used $Hamming(26,31,3)$ in the assignment: meaning a block of 26 bits is encoded into 31 bits: for every 26 bits in the original data, 31 bits are being sent.
+We used Hamming(26,31,3) in the assignment:
+meaning a block of 26 bits is encoded into 31 bits: for every 26 bits in the original data, 31 bits are being sent.
 This is allowing us to detect up to 2 corrupted bits per block and fix a single error.
-when using **Deterministic noise** with $n < 31$ the file will not be fixable (flips more then 1 bit in block)
+when using **Deterministic noise** with n < 31 the file will not be fixable (flips more then 1 bit in block)

 ## Utilities Function Module